Heads Up! Pico de Gallo!

 1. Mix it all together.

-2. Eat it now or let it chill for up to a couple of hours.
+2. Eat it now or let it chill for up to 2 hours.
+It’s best served the same day it’s made.

 LOVE IT!
 I had some leftover pico de gallo a week or two back and I decided to put it in my mini food processor and made pizza sauce out of it and it came out awesome!